pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

     tanzu apps version
     ```

-    A version should be displayed in the output.
+    A version displays in the output.

     If the following error is displayed during installation: